Maddosaurus/maddosaurus.github.io/_posts/2018-06-26-cuckoo-esx.md

 <!--more-->

 ## What is cuckoo?
-Cuckoo is an open source software for automated dynamic analyis of suspicious files.
+Cuckoo is an open source software for automated dynamic analysis of suspicious files.
 To do so it makes use of a Windows VM (Linux is currently only partially supported) to run and analyze the behaviour of files.

 ## Installation